malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 * Fodor, J. (2008).
 Lot 2: The Language of Thought Revisited.
 Oxford: Clarendon Press.

+* Fonseca-Azevedo, K. and Herculano-Houzel, S. (2012).
+Metabolic constraint imposes tradeoff between body size and number of brain neurons in human evolution.
+Proceedings of the National Academy of Sciences, 109(45):18571-18576, https://doi.org/10.1073/pnas.1206390109

 * Franklin, S. & Graesser, A. (1999).
 A software agent model of consciousness.
 Conscious Cogn 8, 285-301

 * Friston, K. J. (2005).
 A theory of cortical responses.
 Philosophical Transactions of the Royal Society of London B: Biological Sciences, 360(1456), 815–836.